Why study MSc Economics at Lancaster?

 Government interventions in the economy are ubiquitous, ranging from direct and indirect provision of goods and services to regulations and standards.
 In this module, we explore two key questions.

-The first question concerns how and when should governments intervene.
+The first question concerns how and when governments should intervene.
 The most obvious reason is that governments enter the economy to correct market failures and restore efficiency.
 This is particularly relevant in cases where goods generate positive externalities, such as education or culture, or negative externalities, such as pollution.
 However, restoring efficiency in the market often results in creating new distortions by taxing individuals and companies.
-Optimal policies need to take both costs into account, as well as problems such as tax evasion and tax avoidance.
+Optimal policies need to take both costs and problems such as tax evasion and tax avoidance into account.
 Another reason for government intervention is to address perceived economic inequalities resulting from free market outcomes.
-To look at this question, we need to understand how to formalize and measure preference for redistribution.
+To look at this question, we need to understand how to formalise and measure preference for redistribution.

 The second question we explore is where government decisions originate from in practice and what limitations exist on the implementation of optimal policies.
 This requires an examination of the incentives of voters and politicians.
 We also investigate the influence of media, special interests, and lobbying in politics.